yucheols/ENMs_In_R/tutorials/tutorial_2.md

 Looks pretty good!

-Now you may want to export your processed rasters for later use and you can do this like so:
+Optional: you may want to export your processed rasters for later use and you can do this like so:
 ```r
 ### optional ::: you can choose to export the processed layers
 for (i in 1:nlayers(envs)) {